WuhDaFak/adb-cheatsheet/README.md

   <h3 align="center">Your journey to mastering <i>Android™ Shell</i> begins here</h3>
 </p>

-_Time flies really_, now its the the sixth time that I update this topic because now many new commands have been added that are adapted for the latest version of `Android v13`.
-I didnt find any good help page for several years and the ones that have existed since before are obsolete and on the ones that existed before, there are a lot of commands that has been removed and there have also been added other commands in recent times.

-Android is used in all kind of devices, tv, android boxes, media centers, routers, switches, smartphones, tabs, it's even used in your car and alot of more devices we can find android and if if we get hold of root and shell and can master android via cli then you probably understand what an incredible benefit you can get by learning adb, you don't have to become a master, it's enough that you know a little more than most people and you suddenly have incredible experience on your CV in 2022 and above all, you will have more fun with your devices:)

-I have probably spent more then `1000`h working with android devices in cli and i still learning new things everyday

 This wiki is up to date and we also cover new commands on `Android 13` - Release date for Android v13: `15 August 2022`.

 ## Android 12 FRP Bypass for <small>All Samsung devices</small>